node-red/node-red-docker/README.md

 is exported as a Docker volume to make it simple to save user configuration outside the container.
 See below for more details on this...

+The flows configuration file is set using an environment parameter (FLOWS), which defaults to 'flows.json'.
+This can be changed at runtime using the following command-line flag.

+        $ docker run -it -p 1880:1880 -e FLOWS=my_flows.json theceejay/nreddock

 ##Customising

 To install extra Node-RED modules via npm you can either use the Node-RED